Gas Installation Cost

 • How to find and hire a qualified gas installer.

-Want to discover the cost of a new gas supply?
+Want to discover the cost of connecting your home to gas?

 If you do, this guide covers everything you need to know.
 We break down typical costs related to installing a gas mains supply including gas installer fees, how different factors affect the price you're quoted, and what you need to do to get started.